canokaue/cambi-mvp/README.md

-# Leprechaun Protocol Frontend
+# Cambi Protocol Frontend

-This repository contains the frontend application for the Leprechaun Protocol, a decentralized finance (DeFi) system that enables users to create synthetic assets backed by collateral.
+This repository contains the frontend application for the Cambi Protocol, a decentralized finance (DeFi) system that enables users to create synthetic assets backed by collateral.

 ## Overview

-Leprechaun Protocol allows users to mint synthetic assets (such as synthetic DOW, Gold, or Oil) by depositing various types of collateral.
+Cambi Protocol allows users to mint synthetic assets (such as synthetic DOW, Gold, or Oil) by depositing various types of collateral.
 The frontend provides an intuitive interface for:

 - Creating and managing collateralized debt positions (CDPs)
 - Minting new synthetic assets